kduggan15/TeamGold/README.md

 Procedures ideas
 Instead of sql statement for clan. use procedures.
-Instead of sql statement for adding friends. use procedures.
+Instead of sql statement for adding friends. use procedures. h